thumper/thumper.github.io/_posts/2019-08-20-advice-to-a-young-engineer.md

 A good milestone is one that enables the team to receive feedback about the approach and pivot early if a problem arises.
-Hitting milestones builds confidence in the project for both the folks working on the project, and my the managers who worried that it might stall out.
+Hitting milestones builds confidence in the project for both the folks working on the project, and the managers who worried that it might stall out.
 (Don't underestimate the value of communicating your work to managers!)

 **Ruthlessly prioritize.**
 Things happen: friends asking for favors, emergency projects, running out of money.
-Feature creep is another kind of distraction that will occupy the team.
+Feature creep is also a kind of distraction that will occupy the team.
 An amazing project is one where the essential core of the product is decided at the start, and a series of milestones that prove out assumptions and interlock with each other to first finish that core product and then focus on the